andreasabel/inCode/entry/introducing-the-backprop-library.md

 If you feel inclined, or this post was particularly helpful for you, why not consider [supporting me on Patreon](https://www.patreon.com/justinle/overview), or a [BTC donation](bitcoin:3D7rmAYgbDnp4gp4rf22THsGt74fNucPDU)? :)

+[^1]: More or less.
+See module documentation for more information.